 Spices.
 Kick up the heat with a pinch of red pepper flakes or cayenne pepper.

-To follow Paula Deen's technique for assembling her ultimate green bean casserole, put all of the fried onions in the casserole and all of the cheese on top.
-See how she does it on her post here.
+- Try Paula Deen's technique and put all of the fried onions in the casserole and all of the cheese on top.
+See how she does it in her post here.

 Let's Stay in Touch

 - 2 cups green beans fresh, frozen, or canned (use 2 cans, drained)

 - 3 cups chicken broth skip if using canned green beans

 - 2 ½ tablespoons butter